- PROFESSOR Neurosurgery

 Among the more than 30 awards, he has received; in 1989 he received the Ramon y Cajal Award in Medicine for distinguished Latin American Physicians.
 In 1998 The First Cerebrovascular Luessenhop Award from the American Association of Neurological Surgeons (AANS) and the Congress of Neurological Surgeons (CNS); Section of Cerebrovascular Surgery, for his contributions in cerebrovascular Surgery.
 In 2001 he was awarded the Paolo Raimondi Award in Pediatric Neurological Surgery from the AANS/CNS; Section of Pediatric Neurosurgery, for his contributions to pediatric vascular Neurosurgery, and is the only physician to received both.
 In 2007 he received the Physician of the Year from Vascular Birthmark Foundation, for his work with children with vascular birth defects in the head and neck, and the applications of the techniques and treatments that he introduced throughout the body.
 In 2007 the Boston Scientific Neurovascular Lifetime Achievement Award for excellence in research and clinical applications.
 In 2008 the Heart of New York Stroke Spotlight Award from the American Heart and Stroke Association, for his contribution to the management of patients with hemorrhaging strokes.
 Honorary Member of the Japanese Society of Neuroendovascular Therapy.
 In 2009 he received the most prestigious international award in Endovascular Neurosurgery, the first Serbinenko Golden Sign Award in Neurosurgery in Moscow.

 His education and training accomplishments include, the development of the first Fellowship program in Surgical Neurangiography in the USA, and the first to train individuals coming from different primary specialties, such as Radiology, Neurosurgery or Neurology.
 He has been lecturer, visiting professor and guest speaker throughout the world in over 600 occasions.
-He has been a TEDMED lecturer in 2010.
+Dr. Alex Berenstein was a TEDMED lecturer in 2010.

 In his impact on education, innovation and pioneering a new specialty in medicine, Dr Berenstein become the first president of the World Federation of Interventional and Therapeutic Neuroradiology and third president of the American Society of Interventional and Therapeutic Neuroradiology; and President of SILAN the Latin-American Society of Neuroradiology in 2011.